Homepage > Journal > What are the components of a web application? What does a business owner need to know?

 Have you ever wondered what the components of web applications are?
 Or what are the roles of their individual components and layers?
 Or what are the technologies most commonly used for creating web applications?
 What are the most popular types of web applications?

-Why is a web application not a website?
+Why a web application isn't a website?

-Modern web applications are based on extensive interactions, multiple functionalities and broadly understood usability.
+Modern web applications are based on extensive interactions, multiple functionalities, and broadly understood usability.

 We develop applications based on AWS services and AWS components.